1,000+ Opportunities

 Search similar grants →Extracted from the official opportunity page/RFP to help you evaluate fit faster.

-Based on current listing details, eligibility includes: Registered 501(c)(3) nonprofit organizations in the state of Utah for at least five years, with a minimum annual operating budget of one million dollars, and a rating of C or better on Charity Navigator or Charity Watch… Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Registered 501(c)(3) nonprofit organizations in Utah for at least five years, with a minimum annual operating budget of one million dollars.
+Confirm the full requirements in the official notice before applying.